BIO & CV

 2005 Reflections.
 Higher Institute of Art, December.
 Havana

-2004 Palmas Reales (Royal palms).
+2004 Palmas Reales (Royal Palms).
 Gallery Servando Cabrera Moreno, Havana

 2001 Donations.
 Romerías de Mayo, May, Holguín